 - Health Informatics, Master of Science (MS): provides students with the knowledge and skills needed to support the adoption and use of health information systems and analytic applications for a wide variety of clinical, administrative, and research purposes.

 - Health Informatics and Data Analytics, Graduate Certificate: prepares clinicians and health care managers to develop and manage health information systems and electronic commerce service.
+Learn more about the online option for this certificate.

 - Health Information Technology Minor: introduces students to the utilization of health information management in the delivery of health care.

-Our undergraduate and graduate programs provide opportunity to learn enough technology to be successful in the field.
+Our undergraduate and graduate programs provide opportunities to learn enough technology to be successful in the field.
 However, it is always suggested that you talk to our faculty before applying to make sure that the programs are right for you.

 If you do not like IT and do not intend to work hard to learn these skills, the Department of Health Administration and Policy offers other avenues for careers in health care.